 Every season, it seems that there are so many things that we want to do, but never get to.
 Why not turn making a list into one of your regular holiday traditions?
 For example, after dinner on Thanksgiving, make a list of what you want to do before Christmas.
 Then, on Christmas, make a list of what to do over winter break or during the new year.

 10 of 10

 Reach out to Others

 Find a way to weave serving others into your holiday traditions.
-Go sing Christmas carols at a local nursing home, make cards for troops, or drop dessert off to a local women's shelter.
+Go sing Christmas carols at a local nursing home, make cards for troops, or drop dessert off at a local women's shelter.
 This will not only teach your children valuable lessons about what's really important, but it will lift your spirits, as well.